cyberbotics/webots/docs/discord/technical-questions-2020.md

 %end

 ##### Olivier Michel [Cyberbotics] 11/12/2020 07:31:35
-`@Lee Soo Sup`: did you try to change the type of sensor to "generic" instead of "sonar"?
+`@Eddysanoli`: did you try to change the type of sensor to "generic" instead of "sonar"?

 `@geflowers`: what you are trying to do should be possible.
 Please check the examples using the SolidReference to understand how it works and how these simulation models differ from yours: `webots/samples/demos/worlds/stewart_platform.wbt`, `webots/projects/robots/bluebotics/shrimp/protos/Shrimp.proto`.